What is API Security?

 A03:2021-Injection

-Injection is when data is forced into the system through transit failure, poor sanitation, etc. Attacks of this kind can expose the underlying data and systems, and often comes from poor external vendor integration or sanitation procedures.
+Injection is when data is forced into the system through transit failure, poor sanitation, etc. Attacks of this kind can expose the underlying data and systems and often come from poor external vendor integration or sanitation procedures.

 A04:2021-Insecure Design

-This type of issues comes from poor design processes, including the implementation or poor development paradigms, codebase structures, and security design.
+This type of issue comes from poor design processes, including the implementation or poor development paradigms, codebase structures, and security design.

 A05:2021-Security Misconfiguration